 And in that case, I give you a free pass to extend the ‘write my About page’ task.
 But ONLY if you sign up for the waitlist for my upcoming course, where I’m teaching you how to do all of the above.
 (And then, once you’re finished with your site, auditing it for you myself, to make sure it’s perfect before you launch it.)

-Trust me: if you’re interested in learning about how to write bomb website copy that actually turns into more sales, more dream clients, more traffic—AND actually sounds like YOU—you won’t want to miss out on Site Series when the doors open in April.
+Trust me: if you’re interested in learning about how to write bomb website copy that actually turns into more sales, more dream clients, more traffic—AND actually sounds like YOU—you won’t want to miss out on Site Series when the doors open so soon.

 If you have questions about the course, or about any of the tips mentioned in this blog post, please feel free to send me an email at firstname.lastname@example.org, or if audio messages are more your thing (me, too!) let’s chat on Instagram.